-WARNING: If the battery connections are reversed, AIR 30's electronics will be damaged.
-The polarity of AIR 30's wires may be checked by connecting a voltmeter to the wires and spinning the rotor by hand.
+WARNING: If the battery connections are reversed, the AIR wind turbine's electronics will be damaged.
+The polarity of the AIR wind turbine's wires may be checked by connecting a voltmeter to the wires and spinning the rotor by hand.